- Dr Shruti Chaudhry

 (1) How can changes in British South Asian Sikh and Muslim families inform current theorising of care, relationality and family life?

-(2) How are changes in culturally diverse British Asian families shaping the experience of ageing?
+(2) How are changes in culturally diverse British Asian families shaping experiences of ageing?

 (4) How do older British South Asian Sikhs and Muslims imagine or anticipate their futures?